 In order to describe my perception of a pragmatic environmentalist this page lists the principles that define that position.
-For my posts I am going to try to follow these Pragmatic Environmental Rules.
+For my posts I am going to try to follow these Pragmatic Environmental Principles.
 Eventually there will be posts on each principle.

 In almost all environmental issues there are two sides.
 Pragmatic environmentalism is all about balancing the risks and benefits of the two sides of the issue.
 In order to do that you have to show your work.